|

 managers with the same level of responsibilities, but not less than Level -21 and/or pay based on the number of facilities

 he or she is responsible for in his or her district.
-That the USPS

 takes immediate steps to make whole Transportation Manager’s pay of those EAS-18 managers who were selected for their